jusreyes/Resume/README.md

 :

-    * Reviewed and coded different algorithms to practice learned techniques such as Divide and Conquer, Recursion, Sorting and Dynamic Programming
+    * Reviewed and coded different algorithms to practice learned techniques such as divide and conquer, recursion, sorting and dynamic programming